iansullivan88/bramble-mvc-example/README.md

 ---------
 View files are located in `lib/view`.
 Markdown files containing markdown are stored in `lib/posts`.
-Code for reading the blog posts from the filesystem live in `\lib\data`.
+Code for reading the blog posts from the file system live in `\lib\data`.
 The main entry point for building the website is in `build.js`.

 Routes